 Shopify is incredibly intuitive and easy-to-use because of its visual template editor.
 If you’re great at web design, you can even create your own templates.
-Each of the templates from the Shopify Theme Store allows for customization beyond the basic structures of the template with coding such as HTML, CSS, and Liquid.
+Each of the templates from the Shopify Theme Store allow for customization beyond the basic structures of the template with coding such as HTML, CSS, and Liquid.

 Another benefit of a Shopify Facebook Store is the ability to get started without having a physical product.
 For example, you can offer services such as coaching, consulting, web design, graphic design, or an online course.
 Or, you can dropship a product, which is the process where a product is shipped directly from the supplier to the customer without you ever taking possession of it.
 To do this, you’d use the ecommerce plugin Oberlo, which has a free option and goes up to $79.90 per month for enormous stores.

 Additionally, Facebook users don’t even have to leave the platform to make a purchase from your store.
 These users can also share a product from your Shopify Facebook store right from the Facebook platform into their news feed, a Facebook group, or even a private message.

 Shopify Facebook Store Frequently Asked Questions (FAQs)

 This section includes the most frequently asked questions about how to set up a Shopify Facebook store.